NieneB/InternshipReport/index.md

 The database and API do slow down the process.
 Because the AHN data is really detailed and every 10 meters a point is asked to intersect, the process goes really slow.
 This could be looked into to improve.
 Next to that, the user doesn't see a *waiting sign* yet.
 For the experience of the user they need to know that something **is** happening after their action.
 Now it looks like nothing goes on.

-web technology

 Design
 Gets the old feeling intended as the mood-board.
 Old font was tried but made the names hard to read.
 So changed back to an easier to read font.

 geo visualization
 The theoretical framework did bring in some nice techniques that are found back in the application.
 However when it comes to color, patterns, symbol or size selection it was more done in a subjective manner then looking at the theory.
 It is hard to follow a strict theoretical framework and every visualization and story to be told is an individual case. and so, needs to be designed and created individual.

-test

-Lack of professional knowledge about the data

-Design
-Geo-visualisation is so broad and there are so many ways in which a dataset can be described that it is not possible to set up a framework in steps to follow.
+Geo-visualization is so broad and there are so many ways in which a dataset can be described that it is not possible to set up a framework in steps to follow.

-Geo data visualisation
-Height is the recent height, is this still the same as in 1830??
-A lot has changed since.

 No temporal dimension added.
+more specific stories needed behind the field-names.
 Scale is needed
 Not the best way to visualize the correlation which the field-names have to their surrounding.

-more specific stories needed behind the fieldnames.
+test
 The test with the questionnaire was conducted very quickly and not thoroughly.
 The statements posed may be too positively asked.
 5 levels might be giving the people an opportunity of choosing 3 which is no saying.
 The participants are influenced by that they like heritage and understand the project in the bigger picture. participants are biased.
 Not enough participants.